BigNerd95/RouterOS-Backup-Tools/README.md

 Extract all IDX and DAT files from a plaintext backup in a given directory
 `./ROSbackup.py unpack -i MikroTik-plaintext.backup -d unpacked_backup`

+### Pack
+Pack all IDX and DAT files from a given directory in a plaintext backup
+`./ROSbackup.py pack -d unpacked_backup -o MikroTik-plaintext.backup`

 # Header structure
 ## Plaintext version